voelzmo/codex/vault-aws-ha-setup.md

     Take note of the output the five keys and `Initial Root Token`.
 They will be required as input next.

-1. Unseal the vault, you'll need to use at least three of the five unique keys.
+1. Unseal the Vault, you'll need to use at least three of the five unique keys.

    Vault uses [Shamir's Secret Sharing](https://www.vaultproject.io/docs/concepts/seal.html) algorithm to split and recreate a master key.
-Once enough shards of the key are given, the master key will unseal the vault.
+Once enough shards of the key are given, the master key will unseal the Vault.

     ```
     $ safe vault unseal